 1. The company may enable the attendance of General Meetings by simultaneous and online means that duly guarantee the identity of the attendee, and electronic voting during the general meeting, to the extent that this is technically possible and if so resolved by the Board of Directors.
-In this case, the dates, forms and manners of exercising the shareholders' rights established by the Board of Directors to enable adequate procedure of the General Meetingthe general meeting to be conducted in an orderly fashion shall be indicated in the notice of call.
+In this case, the dates, forms and manners of exercising the shareholders' rights established by the Board of Directors to enable adequate procedure of the General Meeting shall be indicated in the notice of call.